M3RG-IITD/MatSKRAFT/README.md

 Together, these components elevate overall performance, demonstrating that **MatSKRaFT’s strength lies in its multi-component design**.

-Full results and detailed breakdowns are presented in the [Ablation Studies](./ablation) section.
+Full detailed breakdowns are presented in the article and the [Ablation Studies](./ablation) section.

-For detailed results, see our paper [MatSKRaFT: A framework for large-scale materials knowledge extraction from scientific tables](https://arxiv.org/abs/XXXX.XXXXX)._

 ## File Structure